canonical/sphinx-docs-starter-pack/how-to/matter-and-thread-on-ubuntu.md

 sudo snap install chip-tool
 ```

+Chip Tool depends on third-party services for DNS-SD and BLE discovery.
 If you don't already have them, install Avahi Daemon and BlueZ:
 ```bash
 sudo apt update